-Federal Protective Service mobile command vehicles are deployed to enhance or reestablish communication and coordination during emergency incidents and special security events nationwide.
-These assets leverage satellite and internet access, as well as interoperable radios and video capabilities to enhance communication between FPS assets and other federal and local response and support assets.
+Federal Protective Service (FPS) mobile command vehicles (MCV) are deployed to improve or reestablish communication and coordination during emergency incidents and special security events nationwide.
+The mobile command vehicles leverage satellite and internet access, as well as interoperable radios and video capabilities to improve communication between FPS assets and other federal and local response and support assets.
 This page provides an overview of MCV capabilities and how these vehicles support FPS operations and its federal, state, and local law enforcement partners.

 Supporting the Mission

 The U.S. Department of Homeland Security (DHS), National Protection and Programs Directorate (NPPD), Federal Protective Service (FPS) is responsible for protecting property owned, occupied and secured by the U.S. Government as well as the people on that property.
 The Mobile Command Vehicle (MCV) program supports the FPS mission through the provision of mobile, on-site platforms for command, control and communications during terrorist attacks, natural disasters, National Special Security Events and other similar occurrences.
 The MCVs can rapidly deploy to any location in the continental United States where the communications infrastructure is inadequate or has been disrupted, or where enhanced interoperability among law enforcement agencies is needed.